The Beatles' rooftop concert: Preparation

-Evans organized the building of a stage on the Apple rooftop and the setting up of the band's equipment.
+Evans arranged for the building of a stage on the Apple rooftop and the setting up of the band's equipment.
 The instruments used during the performance were Lennon's stripped-back Epiphone Casino, McCartney's signature Höfner "violin" bass, Harrison's new, custom-made rosewood Fender Telecaster, and Starr's recently acquired Ludwig drum kit, plus a Fender Rhodes electric piano for Preston.
 Johns and assistant engineer Alan Parsons purchased women's stockings from a local Marks & Spencer store to protect the microphones from the winter wind.
 Plans to hire a helicopter to capture aerial footage were abandoned.

 The audio was recorded on two eight-track recorders in the basement studio at Apple by Johns and Parsons.
 Lindsay-Hogg's crew used six cameras to film several angles of the performance.
 In addition to cameras located on the rooftop with the band, one camera was placed, without permission, on the roof of a building across the street; a camera was hidden behind a two-way mirror in the reception area of the building, ready to capture any disruption caused by the loud music; and two cameras were on the street to film interviews and reactions from passers-by.